Cognigy/Documentation/docs/ai/overview/ai-workforce.md

 ---
-title: "Cognigy's AI Agents"
+title: "Cognigy AI Agents"
 slug: "cognigy-ai-agents"
-description: "Cognigy's AI Agents are virtual assistants powered by artificial intelligence that can interact with users through text or voice, handling tasks traditionally performed by humans."
+description: "Cognigy AI Agents are virtual assistants powered by artificial intelligence that can interact with users through text or voice, handling tasks traditionally performed by humans."
 hidden:  false
 ---

-# Cognigy's AI Agents
+# Cognigy AI Agents

 _AI Agents_ are virtual assistants powered by artificial intelligence that can interact with users through text or voice, handling tasks traditionally performed by humans.

-_Cognigy's AI Workforce_ is a collection of AI Agents that you can design using the Cognigy.AI platform to automate tasks and enhance various business processes.
+_Cognigy AI Workforce_ is a collection of AI Agents that you can design using the Cognigy.AI platform to automate tasks and enhance various business processes.
-Cognigy's AI Agents can handle a wide range of tasks, from answering simple customer inquiries to providing complex technical support.
+Cognigy AI Agents can handle a wide range of tasks, from answering simple customer inquiries to providing complex technical support.

 Key benefits of an AI Workforce include: